Postuf/telegram-osint-lib/API.en.md

 * *$model* - a model with information about the location of the file on the network
 * *$onPictureLoaded* - callback function to be executed when the file is finished loading

-`terminate ()` - end a communication session
+`terminate ()` - end the communication session

 ## StatusWatcherClient
 This is client-observer, used to monitor changes in user status on the network.
-The following methods are available in it:
+The following methods are available:

 `login (AuthKey $authKey [, Proxy $proxy [, callable $cb]])` - authorization of the client on the Telegram server.
 * *$authKey* - authorization key received after registering the phone number on the Telegram server